 What are the minimum pension contribution rates?

-From the start of the new tax year (6 April 2019), the minimum pension contribution rates increase to 3% of qualifying earnings for the employer and 5% for the employee.
-(In the previous tax year they were 2% for the employer and 3% for the employee.)
+The minimum pension contribution rates remain 3% of qualifying earnings for the employer and 5% for the employee.

-Qualifying earnings are an employee’s gross pay between £118 per week and £962 per week.
-For an employee who’s paid monthly, it’s their gross monthly pay between £512 and £4,167.
+The Department for Work and Pensions’ lower qualifying earnings threshold is expected to increase from £118 to £120 from 6 April 2020.
+This means that qualifying earnings will be an employee’s gross pay between £120 per week and £962 per week.
+For an employee who’s paid monthly, it’s their gross monthly pay between £520 and £4,167.

 NB The new tax year starts on 6 April, but if you pay your employees monthly you should use the new pension rates for the whole month of April.